zukunft/zukunft.com/docs/code_functions_all.md

             php
 \-- term_view_list
     \-- load_by_ids - section for function load_by_ids is expected to be load in /view/term_view_list.php
+    \-- load_by_view - section for function load_by_view is expected to be load in /view/term_view_list.php
+    \-- term_list - section for function term_list not yet defined that it should be load sql in /view/term_view_list.ph p
     \-- order error - order of section load sql has difference at load_sql_by_ids should be before load_sql
 \-- view_list
     \-- load_sql_names - section for function load_sql_names is expected to be load sql in /view/view_list.php